petercraigmile/spectral/README.md

 Email questions about the code to pfc &lt;AT&gt; stat.osu.edu

 A R package for carrying out the spectral analysis of univariate time series.
+The package is contained in the `spectral` folder.
+Previous versions are in the `releases` folder.

 Now includes R functions for carrying out spectral-based tests of periodicity.
 Extra code used in Wei and Craigmile (2010) are contained in the folder `spectral_tests_of_periodicity`.
 Code testing some of the function in the R package are in `tests`.